Alex Lanipekun: Career

-In 2007 he won the prestigious Carleton Hobbs Award, joining the BBC Radio Drama Rep during their winter season.
-To date, he has appeared in over fifty radio drama productions.
-In 2008 after completing his second season on Spooks, he played the part of Ashley in Apples and Oranges for Channel 4 alongside Nathan Stewart-Jarret.
-He would return to the series in 2012 as Ashley in New Cross, alongside Russell Tovey.
+Alex graduated from the Royal Academy of Dramatic Art In 2007, winning the prestigious Carleton Hobbs Award, and joining the BBC Radio Drama Rep during their winter season.
 In 2008, Lanipekun also played Eric the Red in Wig Out! at the Royal Court Theatre, by Tarrell McCraney, directed by Dominic Cooke.

 In 2009, Lanipekun played Danilo in Dimetos, by Athol Fugard, at the Donmar Warehouse with Jonathan Pryce, directed by Douglas Hodge.
 The play was previously last performed in 1976 with Paul Scofield in the title role and Ben Kingsley playing Danilo.
 The production received mixed reviews, but Charles Spencer of the Telegraph gave the play 5 stars, highlighting the central performances of Pryce and Anne Reid, as well as the young leads, Lanipekun and Holliday Grainger.
-In series 2 of Jonathan Harvey's comedy Beautiful People, Lanipekun guest starred as the Jamaican personal trainer Tiger.
-The same year, In series 2 of the BBC's Being Human, Lanipekun guest starred in the opening double episode, playing the character Saul.
-He then completed roles in the films Clash of the Titans, starring Sam Worthington and Ralph Fiennes, and the British film Blitz, starring Jason Statham and Paddy Considine.

 In Autumn 2010, Lanipekun returned to the stage, taking on the character of Laertes in Nicholas Hytner's production of Hamlet at the National Theatre.
 Alongside Rory Kinnear, David Calder, Claire Higgins and Ruth Negga the play had a sellout run and tour.
 It then returned to the National and finally ended in April 2011.
 The production and Alex's performance were critically well received, earning 5 and 4 star reviews across all the major broadsheets.
 The Telegraph, highlighted Lanipekun's portrayal of Laertes, and the Spectator described his performance as "outstanding".
 The production was also nominated for Evening Standard and Olivier Awards.

-Lanipekun returned to TV, appearing as Benjamin Lightfoot in Series 1 of Death in Paradise starring Ben Miller and Sara Martins and playing the role of Mohammed in the Showtime/Sky Atlantic Series The Borgias, starring Jeremy Irons.
-He then completed roles in the films Twenty8k alongside Parminder Nagra, Kirsten Wearing, Jonas Armstrong and Stephen Dillane, and the Tony Krawitz-directed Dead Europe alongside Ewan Leslie.